-Attract, Motivate and Retain Highly Qualified Executives Our compensation program is designed to attract, motivate and retain highly experienced individuals who are recognized as best-in-class.
-We provide a total compensation package that is highly competitive with our peer group.
+1 Attract, Motivate and Retain Highly Qualified Executives Our compensation program is designed to attract, motivate and retain highly experienced individuals who are recognized as best-in-class.
+We believe we provide a total compensation package that is competitive with our peer group.
 Align the Interests of Executives with the Interests of Stockholders Our compensation program is designed to align the compensation realized by our executives with the value realized by our stockholders.
-We provide our executives with equity accumulation opportunities in the form of stock options.
-A significant portion of our NEOs' total compensation in 2018 was based on stock options.
+We provide our executives with equity accumulation opportunities, which typically include an equity grant upon joining the Company.
+This is intended to ensure the alignment of the interests of each new executive with the interests of our stockholders.
+A significant portion of our NEOs' total compensation in 2020 was based on stock options.
 Our stock options generally vest over a four-year period, with 25% of the shares vesting after 12 months from the date of grant and the balance vesting in equal monthly installments over the 36 months thereafter, provided that the optionee provides continuous service to the Company.
 Pay for Performance Our compensation program is designed to reward our executives for attaining pre-established business and individual goals.
-The attainment of these goals requires each executive to dedicate time and effort to the Company and use skills and experience to achieve maximization of stockholder value.
-A significant portion of our executives' compensation is based on Company and individual performance, and the compensation program is designed to reward both short-term and long- term performance.
+The attainment of these goals requires each executive to dedicate time and effort to the Company and use skills and experience to maximize stockholder value.
+A significant portion of our executives' compensation is based on Company and individual performance, and the compensation program is designed to reward both short-term and long-term performance.
 Short-term performance of our executives is primarily rewarded through annual cash incentive awards that reflect the achievement of corporate and individual goals.
 Long-term performance of our executives is primarily rewarded through stock option awards that become exercisable with continued service to the Company and whose value is tied to the price of our common stock.

-Use At-Risk Compensation to Reward Executives for Meeting Strategic Objectives

-- As shown in the following charts, our compensation program is designed such that a significant portion of executive compensation is based on "at-risk," or variable, compensation, such as annual cash incentive awards, stock option awards and restricted stock unit awards. - We believe this mix of compensation best aligns the interests of our executives with those of our stockholders and contributes to both the achievement of short-term goals and the advancement of our long-term strategy. - In 2018, 89% of our President and CEO's total compensation was at-risk and 78% of our other NEOs' total compensation was at-risk.
+Use Variable, Performance-Based Compensation to Reward Executives for Meeting Strategic Objectives As shown in the following charts, our compensation program is designed such that a significant portion of executive compensation is based on variable, performance-based compensation, such as annual cash incentive awards, stock option awards and restricted stock unit awards.
+We believe this mix of compensation best aligns the interests of our executives with those of our stockholders and contributes to both the achievement of short-term goals and the advancement of our long-term strategy. • In 2020, 92% of our President and CEO's total compensation was variable and performance-based and 75% of our other NEOs' total compensation was variable and performance-based.